kaursimarr/AI-Application-Maintenance/README.md

-# 🤖 AI Application Maintenance System
+but rightnow this is connecting to older maintainancedashboard i need to connect this with new# 🤖 AI Application Maintenance System

 An intelligent web application maintenance tool that lets users raise design or bug tickets, automatically generates AI-powered fixes, and gives the customer full control to **review**, **preview**, **diff**, **approve**, or **reject** every change before it goes live.